bruth/restlib2/README.md

 and arbitrary API, rather than embracing and confidently working with the inferred _API_ HTTP provides.

-Resources intends to provide a more simple, natural and familiar API for creating dynamic Web resources in Python.
+RESTlib2 intends to provide a more simple, natural and familiar API for creating dynamic Web resources in Python.

 [1]: http://python-requests.org